 Steven is a longtime DIALOGer who has grown with our Edmonton studio since first joining us as a civil engineering student.
 Today, he is an award-winning team member and structural engineering principal who has already made his mark on Edmonton.
-Steven has recently been involved in high-profile projects, including the Edmonton ICE District, Enbridge Centre, the Calgary Cancer Centre, and the TELUS World of Science Edmonton expansion.
+Steven has recently been involved in high-profile projects, including the Edmonton ICE District, Enbridge Centre, the Arthur J.E.
+Child Comprehensive Cancer Centre, and the TELUS World of Science Edmonton expansion.

 Known as an enthusiastic and innovative leader, Steven loves working where innovation lives: at the intersection between design disciplines.
 He thrives on opportunities to answer new design problems with creativity, collaboration, and technical expertise.
 His ability to switch from the big picture to technical details means that Steven’s work considers user experience, client needs, and future impact.
 Whether a new bridge, a high-rise, or a hospital, he recognizes the lifespan of each project, its community impact and embraces his work as a fantastic way to help build the future.